jessnguyen28/Collaborative-Business-Processes/README.md

 **UTS Subject: Collaborative Business Processes (2024)**
 Project by Jessica Nguyen and 5 peers

-Note: Full names and other sensitive data of peers I have worked with have been redacted for confidentiality purposes
+> *Note: Names and identifying details have been blacked out for confidentiality purposes.*

 ## Project Overview
 This two-part project addressed the global mental health challenges female adolescents face from social media use.
 We applied stakeholder analysis, systems modelling, and collaborative decision-making to understand the root problem and propose meaningful solutions.